Whitehill Chase Foundation

 Given the limited public information about this foundation's grant-making approach, the following factors appear relevant based on their stated priorities and historical grant patterns:

-Specific Project Focus: The trustees have stated they prioritize projects “where the donation will be used for a specific purpose,” suggesting applications should clearly articulate how funds will be deployed rather than requesting general operating support.
+Specific Project Focus: The trustees have stated they prioritise projects “where the donation will be used for a specific purpose,” suggesting applications should clearly articulate how funds will be deployed rather than requesting general operating support.

 Local Knowledge: Given the small scale and absence of formal application processes, the trustees likely rely on local knowledge and existing relationships within the charitable sector in their priority geographic area.